dmitro3/pkg-monorepo/packages/games/README.md

 # @winrlabs/games

 `@winrlabs/games` includes a collection of games that can be integrated into your application.
 It is ready to use and can be customized to fit your needs.
+Test.

 ## Installation